 That is to say the total population will have doubled to 2.4 billion, in other words, 3.5 million additional people per month or 80 more people per minute.

-Its next event will take place on February 19 – 20 in South Africa’s capital.
+Its next event will take place on February 19 – 20 in the South African capital.

-“African energy ministers and large energy company CEOs will be discussing and unpacking what the future game changers for the Africa energy sector will be and how to meet the escalating demand for energy,” they said of next month’s gathering.
+“African energy ministers and large energy company CEOs will be discussing and unpacking what the future game changers for the Africa energy sector will be and how to meet the escalating demand for energy,” they commented on next month’s gathering.